-- A. Related sections:

-- i.
-01 77 00 Project Closeout

-- B. Elevator control systems of proprietary design or that use a separate device for troubleshooting are not acceptable.
-Contractor shall submit complete information to the Design Professional and Project Manager demonstrating the universal servicing capability of the proposed system.
+- A. Related sections: - i.
+01 77 00 Project Closeout - B. Elevator control systems of proprietary design or that use a separate device for troubleshooting are not acceptable.
+Contractor shall submit complete information to the Design Professional and Project Manager demonstrating the universal servicing capability of the proposed system. - C. All elevators are to be traditional traction or hydraulic elevators as necessitated by the individual project requirements, with a traditional machine room.
+Machine Room Less elevators are not allowable without an express, approved variance signed by OUA or FMD Associate Vice President.

 - A. Acceptable manufactures and / or installers: - i.
 Otis Elevator Company - ii.
 Premier Elevator Co., Inc. - iii.
 Thyssenkrupp - B. Microprocessor and Control Systems - i.
 The system shall be of a non-proprietary design.
-The equipment shall be maintainable by any elevator maintenance company employing certified elevator mechanics without the requirement to purchase, lease, rent, or borrow additional diagnostic devices, special tools, instructions, etc. from the original equipment manufacturer. - a.
-Microprocessor and control systems basis of design is GAL Manufacturing Corp., Bronx, New York. - ii.
+The equipment shall be maintainable by any elevator maintenance company employing certified elevator mechanics without the requirement to purchase, lease, rent, or borrow additional diagnostic devices, special tools, instructions, etc. from the original equipment manufacturer. - Microprocessor and control systems basis of design is GAL Manufacturing Corp., Bronx, New York. - ii.
 The equipment shall be provided with on-site capability to diagnose faults of all components, parts, circuit boards, etc. of the solid state controls.
 If the equipment requires a separate, detachable device / tool for fault diagnostics or adjustments, that device / tool shall be incorporated as a permanent part of the equipment and provided to Owner as a part of the installation. - iii.
 The device / tool shall become the property of the Owner and shall be provided with complete troubleshooting guides and all technical information including passwords, addresses, etc. to completely adjust the elevator.
 The device / tool shall be of the perpetual type (never need recharging or reprogramming). - iv.
-The equipment manufacturer must agree to sell any and all parts, printed circuit boards, programmed chips, transducers, controller power supplies, etc. to any elevator maintenance contractor providing services to the Owner for this location - v.
+The equipment manufacturer must agree to sell any and all parts, printed circuit boards, programmed chips, transducers, controller power supplies, etc. to any elevator maintenance contractor providing services to the Owner for this location. - v.
 Equipment installed not meeting these requirements shall be removed and replaced with equipment as specified at no cost to the Owner. - C. Signals and Fixtures - i.
 All signals, fixtures and fasteners shall be vandal-resistant.
 Communications device shall be self-dialing, vandal resistant, push to talk.
-For all devices requiring key operation, Contractor shall provide Best Access Systems key switches that are compatible with Owner's keying system. - Signals and Fixtures basis of design is PTL Equipment MFG., Inc., Toccoa, Georgia.
+For all devices requiring key operation, Contractor shall provide Best Access Systems key switches that are compatible with Owner's keying system.

+a.
+Signals and Fixtures basis of design is PTL Equipment MFG., Inc., Toccoa, Georgia.